 At the Dayton Area Graduate Studies Institute (DAGSI), civilian and military engineers share labs and classrooms at the Air Force Institute of Technology, the University of Dayton and Wright State University.
 This non-profit combination of a federal institution, private university and a state-assisted university is an unprecedented collaboration of higher education.

 Troy is located in the center of an area that has an exceptionally large number of colleges and universities which offer undergraduate, graduate and post-graduate/doctoral degree programs.
 There are 25 such institutions within an hour drive of Troy.
-Nearby colleges include Wilberforce University, Urbana University, Wittenberg University and the University of Dayton; state universities such as Wright State, Miami, Cincinnati, and Ohio State; and specialized programs like the DAGSI.
+Nearby colleges include Wilberforce University, Franklin University, Wittenberg University and the University of Dayton; state universities such as Wright State, Miami, Cincinnati, and Ohio State; and specialized programs like the DAGSI.